mat-ruszczycky/practice-react-todo/README.md

 Specifies the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
+- The app must be accessible via a profile or authentication for user(s).
 - The app must be responsive and functional across desktop and mobile devices.
 - The app must be have minimal response times.
 - The app must be have a Back-End that is scalable to accommodate increasing users and tasks.